OmaralAnazi/Sellegate/README.md

    _Note: If you decide to use the Django backend setup, ensure you set `VITE_USE_REAL_BACKEND` to true in the `.env` file._

 4. Launch the Website

+   - Open a new terminal and ensure you are located at the root level of the project directory `.../Sellegate`.
+Then, run the following command:

    ```bash
    npm run dev